awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.rdsmysql.md

 1. Use the console to migrate the DB snapshot and create an Amazon Aurora MySQL DB cluster with the same databases as the original DB instance of MySQL 5\.6\.

 **Warning**
- Amazon RDS limits each AWS account to one snapshot copy into each region at a time\.
+ Amazon RDS limits each user to one snapshot copy into each region at a time\.

 ### How Much Space Do I Need?<a name="chap-mysql2aurora.rdsmysql.snapshot.space"></a>